Chukwuedu Nwokolo: England move and RCPL

 In 1952, Nwokolo moved to Edinburgh to prepare further for the MRCP.
 He attended lectures and tutorials of the Royal College of Physicians of Edinburgh, and clinics of some consultants.
 Early in 1953, Nwokolo took the MRCP examination.
 He was one of the few Africans to obtain Member of the Royal College of Physicians qualification, and the second Nigerian to do so, the first being Dr. Olu Mabayoje.
 Armed with the MRCP, Nwokolo went back to his former Queen Mary's Hospital, Sidcup, London.
-There, he served as a physician returned to Nigeria – as a specialist in internal medicine – just on time for his marriage to Njideka Priscilla Nwokolo: née: Okonkwo – on Saturday 4 July 1953.
+There, he served as a physician.
+He returned to Nigeria – as a specialist in internal medicine – just on time for his marriage to Njideka Priscilla Nwokolo: née: Okonkwo – on Saturday 4 July 1953.

 Civil service

 When he came back from London, Nwokolo returned to the civil service.
 He was appointed a special grade medical officer.
 Reorganisation in the service enabled all assistant medical officers to become medical officers after serving a period of one year as house officers.
 Nwokolo did one year house job in Ibadan before going to the United Kingdom for specialist medical qualification.
 He also did another year of house jobs in Dover after his highly successful conjoint LRCP and MRCP examination.

 With his senior house officer appointment and post MRCP working experience in the United Kingdom, Nwokolo earned his designation as a full medical officer on special grade.
 General Hospital Enugu was where he mainly served.
 Nwokolo had his extramural private practice in his home in the evenings.
-He was in charge of medical wards where in-patients were admitted and treated.
+He was in charge of medical wards where patients were admitted and treated.